Case Study: Holiday lodges & spa, South Oxfordshire District Council

 Result

-Although we were prepared for the scheme to go to committee, the planning officer felt sufficiently reassured by the political and community support to consent the scheme under delegated powers in August 2020 (the same officer who had opposed to the original scheme).
+Although we were prepared for the scheme to go to committee, the planning officer felt sufficiently reassured by the political and community support to consent the scheme under delegated powers (the same officer who had opposed to the original scheme).
 Additionally, the Chilterns Conservation Board commended the “engagement with various stakeholders” in their comments on the application.

 Case Studies